When it Comes to 20V Max vs 18V Batteries, Which is More Powerful?

 18V vs 20V on the Inside

 Seriously though, I love talking about this stuff, so let’s jump on it.
 Here in the U.S., manufacturers such as Bosch, Milwaukee, Ridgid, Ryobi, and Makita are all running on an 18V battery platform.
-DeWalt and Porter-Cable run on their 20V Max systems.
+DeWalt, Craftsman, and Porter-Cable run on 20V Max systems.
 A voltmeter is all that it takes to offer some quantifiable data, and a look inside the battery will show you why.

-20V Max vs 18V Batteries Have the Same Cells
+20V Max and 18V Batteries Have the Same Cells

 Inside your battery pack are the individual battery cells.
-In an 18V/20V Max system, they are always set in groups of 5 wired in a series.
+In an 18V or 20V Max system, they are always set in groups of 5 wired in a series.
 Each group of 5 is then wired in parallel to increase the number of amp-hours and overall battery capacity in watt-hours.
 For more on that, check out our feature on Voltage vs Amp Hours.

 Each one of those battery cells has two voltage ratings – nominal and maximum.
 The amount of voltage that a battery produces when fully charged is higher than when it begins to discharge, even slightly.
 It’s actually a chemical characteristic of the lithium-ion system.
 Each battery cell has a nominal voltage of 3.6 volts and a maximum voltage of just over 4 volts.